Stepney Green cavern: History

+Construction

+The contract to build tunnels from Limmo Peninsula to Farringdon and Pudding Mill Lane (including Stepney Green cavern) was awarded to a joint venture of Dragados and Sisk Group in December 2010.

-During March 2010, shortly after being awarded the contract to construct the section, the contractor took possession of the site; initial activity centred around the excavation of the first large access and operations shaft.
+During March 2011, shortly after being awarded the contract to construct the section, the contractor took possession of the site; initial activity centred around the excavation of the first large access and operations shaft.
 During May 2013, the eastbound section of the cavern was completed ahead of schedule; completion of the westbound section was achieved in August 2013.
 The first breakthrough of a TBM into the cavern was achieved during the latter half of 2013.

 During June 2014, it was announced that one of the TBMs had finished its boring activity at Stepney Green; the occasion also marked the structural completion of all tunnels of the line's north east spur.
 Upon arriving at Stepney Green, the TBMs were disassembled and removed in pieces, before being reassembled elsewhere to work on additional Crossrail elements.
 During October 2017, Crossrail announced the completion of all work associated with Stepney Green cavern, which was stated to be a major milestone of the overall scheme.
+A shaft building - allowing ventilation of the tunnels and access for the emergency services - was built on the part of the site.

+Stepney Green Park above the caverns was subsequently restored, with work completing in 2019.